 - Establishing a local in-house team may ease the coordination and organisation of a client’s wider European operations

 How Vistra can help

-Our Dutch real estate team is dedicated to the sector like no other service provider in the fund administration industry.
-Historically part of Whitehall Management Services, we serve all real estate asset classes with both simple and complex investment structures.
+Our real estate team is dedicated to the sector like no other service provider in the fund administration industry.
+We serve all real estate asset classes with both simple and complex investment structures.
 Our global platform gives our clients an integrated and consistent set of services and deliverables, no matter where they raise or deploy capital globally.

 We can offer services that are complementary to a client’s Dutch platform for their Netherlands operations, so they can continue to focus on their main asset/investment management activities, as well as supporting clients while they strengthen or build their Dutch and wider EU platform.